viant/structql/README.md

 ## Motivation

+The goal of this library is to provide access to structured data using SQL.
-The goal of this library is to be able dynamically transform golang data structure with SQL.
+The library is designed to  transform golang data structure with SQL.
 Initial version implements only basic SQL functionality.
-As this library grow complex SQL transformation will be added, including indexes.

 ## Introduction

+#### Go struct transformation with SQL

 - Basic Query